funk-af/baanx-contracts/README.md

 ## Roles

-- **Owner** — administers the contract: creates/closes cards, manages the asset allowlist, debits cards, refunds, settles, and reclaims MBR.
+- **Owner** — administers the contract: creates/closes/recovers cards, debits cards to the omnibus address, configures the contract (omnibus address, withdrawal timeout, withdrawal public key), and reclaims MBR.
 Inherited from `Ownable` and transferable via `transferOwnership`.
-- **Pauser** — can `pause`/`unpause` the contract, halting debits and refunds.
-Inherited from `Pausable`.
+- **Pauser** — can `pause`/`unpause` the contract, halting debits.
+Inherited from `Pausable` and updatable via `updatePauser`.
 - **Card holder** — the account assigned as a card's `owner`.
-Can opt the card in/out of assets and initiate/cancel/execute withdrawals.
+Can close the card, opt the card out of assets, and initiate/cancel/execute withdrawals.

-## Methods
+## Master contract

+The card-management application.
+Its methods are grouped below.

 ### Administration

-#### deploy(address)address
+#### deploy(address,address)address

-Deploy the contract, setting the provided address as the owner.
+Deploy the contract, setting the first address as the owner and the second as the omnibus address.
+The transaction sender becomes the initial pauser.
+Returns the contract application address.

 #### update()void